-Photo: The highest mountains in New Zealand - Mt Tasman and Mt Cook, from the shore of Lake Matheson.
+Photo: The highest mountains in New Zealand - Mt Tasman and Mt Cook

 'With burning knees and thighs and in a state of sheer exhaustion I became impatient for it to end.
 Close to the bottom, in exasperation, I got lost twice navigating through the dark dense forest as night approached.'